yingliu1206/Fraud-detection-In-Health-Care/README.md

 * Merge three dataframes and add labels
 * Check the balance of the label
 * Replace null with 0 for numerical columns
+* EDA analysis
+  * boxplots to find the outliers
-* Figure out the outliers of numerical features
+  * histogram to check the distribution of numerical columns
 * Use log transformation with shifting on right screwed columns
 * Label encoding categorical features
 * Check the correlation among features
 * Split data into train, validation, test dataset
+* Fit StandardScaler on the training data and then apply parameters on the validation and test datasets

 ## EDA Analysis
 ### Plot the histogram and boxplots